Drugs (including antibiotics) that block DAO enzymes temporarily

 Many drugs inhibit diamine oxidase (DAO), the enzyme that degrades histamine1.
 With long-term use of these drugs, exacerbations or further problems may develop with histamine intolerance/overload, including vulvovaginal and urinary tract symptoms.

-If you are on any of these drugs over the long-term, including some antibiotics, a rethink may be in order if there is evidence or symptoms of histamine overload.
-If you’re on a drug regime that ensures some drug is always in your system, the impacts of DAO blocking could also be always at play.
+Use of these drugs over the long-term, including some antibiotics, may require a rethink if there is evidence or symptoms of histamine overload.
+Those of you on a drug regime that ensures some drug is always in your system mean the impacts of DAO blocking could consistently be at play.

 If you only take these drugs once a day or occasionally, the impact is far less, since the drug is out of your system at some stage, allowing DAO to once again degrade histamine.
 It may slow your histamine clearance, rather than blocking it completely.